ryan-at-cypress/cypress-react-task/README.md

 ### `npm run cypress:open`

-Deploys to this configured location.
-The default is to github pages.
+Deploys to the configured location.
+The default is to GitHub Pages.

 ### `npm run build`